rickysixx/icm-pipeline-ecpf-converter/README.md

 # Usage

 ```
-Usage: intershop-pipeline-ecpf-converter [-hv] [--only-common] [-o=<outputDirectory>] [-n=startNodeName[,startNodeName...]]... pipelineFile...
+Usage: icm-pipeline-ecpf-converter [-hv] [--only-common] [-o=<outputDirectory>] --system-cartridges-dir=<systemCartridgesDir> [-n=startNodeName[,startNodeName...]]... pipelineFile...
       pipelineFile...
 An Intershop pipeline file to process.
   -h, --help            Display program's usage.
   -n, --start-nodes=startNodeName[,startNodeName...]
                         List of start nodes to generate the ECPF file for.
 When used without the --only-common option, an ECPF file will be generated only for the start nodes included in this list.
-When used with the --only-common
-                          option, an ECPF file will be generated only for the common start nodes which are also included in this list.
-When both this and --only-common options are omitted, an ECPF file will be generated for each
+                          When used with the --only-common option, an ECPF file will be generated only for the common start nodes which are also included in this list.
+When both this and --only-common
-                          start node in each pipeline file given.
+                          options are omitted, an ECPF file will be generated for each start node in each pipeline file given.
   -o, --output-dir=<outputDirectory>
                         Output directory for ECPF files.
 Default is the current directory.
 Must exist before invoking the program.
       --only-common     If specified without the --start-nodes option, ECPF files will be generated only for start nodes in common between all the given pipeline files.
-If specified together with the --start-nodes option, ECPF
+If specified together with the
-                          files will be generated only for start nodes in common between all the given pipeline files which are also included in the list given to the --start-nodes option.
+                          --start-nodes option, ECPF files will be generated only for start nodes in common between all the given pipeline files which are also included in the list given to the
+                          --start-nodes option.
+      --system-cartridges-dir=<systemCartridgesDir>
+                        The path to the system cartridges directory.
+Required to properly handle the type of pipeline nodes.
   -v, --verbose         Make the program more verbose.
 ```